 Both the 1987 and 2006 Schemes provide pensions based on officers' final salaries.
 From 6 April 2015 a new Police Officer pension scheme came into existence (the Police Pension Scheme 2015) which provides pensions based on career average salaries.
 All new officers and existing officers not subject to protection arrangements are now members of the 2015 scheme.
 As with the Local Government Pension Scheme, because the changes to the Police Officer pension scheme from 2015 involved transitional protections for older members close to retirement age they come within the ambit of the McCloud Judgement.

-From April 2006 the method of financing Police Officers pensions changed, a Pensions Account was set up from this date.
+The constabulary is required to operate a separate Pensions Account for all transactions related to the Police Pension Scheme.
 Officers' contributions and an employer's contribution are paid into the pensions account from which pension payments are made.
 The account is topped up each year by the Home Office if the contributions in that year are insufficient to meet the cost of pensions paid.
-Any surplus is repaid to the Home Office.
+Any surplus is repaid to the Home Office

-For 2018/19 a Top up grant of £32.438m was received from the Home Office and the employer's contributions to the account amounted to £15.492m representing 24.2% of pensionable salary.
-This includes an 'additional' Employer contribution required to ensure the 'actual' rate remains at 24.2%.
-The rate from 1 April 2015 was 21.3% following a revaluation of scheme liabilities by the Government Actuary's Department during 2014/15.
-In addition, payments were made into the Pensions Fund Account totalling £0.857m to reimburse the costs of benefits becoming payable early due to ill-health retirement.
-Injury-related payments amounted to £2.223m and these were paid from the Comprehensive Income and Expenditure Account.
-The Pensions Fund Account is shown on page 53.
+For 2019/20 a Top up grant of £29.558m was received from the Home Office and the employer's contributions to the account amounted to £20.677m representing 31.0% of pensionable salary.
+The contribution rate of 31.0% was set following a revaluation of the scheme's total liabilities by the Government Actuary's Department as at 31 March 2016.
+For the four-year period prior to this, beginning 1 April 2015, the actuarially-determined rate had been 21.3%.
+However forces had been required to pay an 'additional' Employer contribution of 2.9% to ensure the 'actual' rate remained at 24.2% which had been the previous rate.

+In addition to the regular contributions, payments were made into the Pensions Fund Account totalling £0.237m to reimburse the costs of benefits becoming payable early due to ill-health retirement.
+Injury-related payments amounted to £2.218m and these were paid from the Comprehensive Income and Expenditure Account.
+The Pensions Fund Account is shown on page 56.